zendframework/zend-stratigility/README.md

 ### Next

 `Phly\Conduit\Next` is primarily an implementation detail of middleware, and exists to allow delegating to middleware registered later in the stack.

 Because `Psr\Http\Message`'s interfaces are immutable, if you make changes to your Request and/or Response instances, you will have new instances, and will need to make these known to the next middleware in the chain. `Next` allows this by allowing the following argument combinations:

 - `Next()` will re-use the currently registered Request and Response instances.
-- `Next(ResponseInterface $response)` indicates that handling is done, and the provided `$response` will be returned.
 - `Next(RequestInterface $request)` will register the provided `$request` with itself, and that instance will be used for subsequent invocations.
-- `Next(RequestInterface|null $request, ResponseInterface $response)` will
-  register the provided `$response` with itself, and that instance will be used for subsequent invocations; if a request is also provided, it will be registered as well.
+- `Next(ResponseInterface $response)` will register the provided `$response` with itself, and that instance will be used for subsequent invocations.  provided `$response` will be returned.
+- `Next(RequestInterface $request, ResponseInterface $response)` will register each of the provided `$request` and `$response` with itself, and those instances will be used for subsequent invocations.
 - If any other argument is provided for the first argument, it is considered the error to report and pass to registered error middleware.

+Note: you **can** pass an error as the first argument and a response as the second, and `Next` will reset the response in that condition as well.

 As examples: